 Summary of Resources

-- Health, Safety, and Using Safety-Wise – This article outlines safety guidelines and adult-to-girl ratios that must be adhered to during all troop activities.
+- Health, Safety, and Using Safety Activity Checkpoints – This article outlines safety guidelines and adult-to-girl ratios that must be adhered to during all troop activities.

 - Being Inclusive – This article outlines how to practice inclusivity in all aspects of Girl Scouting regardless of ability, age, culture, education, ethnicity, gender, race, religion, sexual orientation, and socio-economic status.